Skip to main content

 A recording of the online conversation on how knowledge can be understood as something alive, situated, and spatially mediated.
 The conversation also celebrates the publication of the book Creative Pragmatics for Active Learning in STEM Education (Springer, 2025).
 The conversation was recorded on October 8, 2025.

-The book Creative Pragmatics for Active Learning in STEM Education was published by Springer in the spring of 2025 and is available for purchase here.
+The book Creative Pragmatics for Active Learning in STEM Education is published by Springer and can be purchased here.
+The first chapter is open access.

 Read more about Creative Pragmatics for Active Learning in STEM Education here.